tytydraco/yessleep/out/I_wish_I_never_asked_the_question_Where_do_all_the_smart_kids_go.md

 I didn't mean to kill them.

 I'm too big.
 I can't get through doors anymore.
+But I'm smaller than them.

+Human sized... if I duck.
+It's taken me a while to get onto this laptop, I still have muscle memory..

+See!
+I'm still here, I promise.

 All I have is this stupid website, so please listen to me.